dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/sqd.md

 - An expressive GraphQL server for tailored API development
 - Real-time data synchronization with support for chain reorganizations

-The Squid SDK is particularly beneficial for Polkadot developers, given its seamless compatibility with Substrate-based chains and its ability to handle complex indexing tasks with ease.
+The Squid SDK is particularly beneficial for Polkadot developers, given its seamless compatibility with Polkadot SDK-based chains and its ability to handle complex indexing tasks with ease.

 ### 2. SQD Cloud
 SQD Cloud offers a Platform-as-a-Service (PaaS) solution for deploying and managing blockchain indexers built using the Squid SDK.
 It provides a fully hosted environment, eliminating the operational complexities of maintaining custom indexers.
 Features include: